imihnea/portfolio/src/content/posts/2023-02-24-game-of-nations.md

 T﻿he Ethereals also came along with a few webshop sections and a whitepaper describing their purpose and other info.
 For these pages I did not have a mobile implementation, but a few Photoshop PSD files.

+I﻿ invite you to create an account and play a bit, I personally really enjoy this game.

 ![GoN Homepage](/assets/chrome_ystp4lullf.png "GoN Homepage")

 ![GoN Webshop 1](/assets/chrome_e52sqcelus.png "GoN Webshop 1")